-Our most recent extensive stakeholder engagement through the action programme was undertaken throughout February/March 2017.
 The Action Programme is updated every 6 months based on internal consultation and day to day feedback from partners and developers, it is circulated to external stakeholders whom were invited to provide feedback or updates.
-The October 2017 review was the version that informed this housing land audit.
+Extensive stakeholder engagement through the action programme will be undertaken throughout February/March 2019 alongside a more detailed landowner consultation.
+However, it was the October 2018 version that informed this housing land audit.

-The Action Programme has been updated since and contains information such as ownership and status updates on individual LDP sites which are therefore not repeated in the housing land audit.
+The Action Programme contains information such as ownership and status updates on individual LDP sites which are therefore not repeated in the housing land audit.
 On the Action programme page you will also find a link to an interactive map.
 The map can be searched by location and shows site allocations which contain further information when clicked on as the inserted screenshot shows.